fartzy/make-requests-fast/README.md

 # Make Requests Fast
-  This is a project used to test different libraries for parallelizing I/O tasks with python single node machine
+  This project is used to explore and test different libraries for parallelizing I/O tasks with a single machine.
+  There is a list of websites, each used as a target for a simple get request.
+The default number of requests is 150 requests, as there are 150 different websites.

 ## Install Poetry